 The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 Your FICO score ranges from 350 (high risk) to 850 (low risk).
 We've written more about FICO here.

-Your credit score comes from your repayment history.
-They never consider income, savings, amount of down payment, or personal factors like sex race, nationality or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as bad a word when these scores were first invented as it is now.
-Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.
+Credit scores only consider the information in your credit profile.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as dirty a word when these scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to take into account solely what was relevant to a borrower's likelihood to repay the lender.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score results from positive and negative information in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score reflects both the good and the bad in your credit report.
+Late payments count against your score, but a record of paying on time will raise it.

-For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to calculate an accurate score.
-If you don't meet the minimum criteria for getting a score, you may need to establish a credit history before you apply for a mortgage.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to build an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply for a loan.

 Savers Home Loans can answer your questions about credit reporting.
 Call us at (800) 974-0509.